xebialabs-community/puppet-xlrelease/README.markdown

      allows for the specification of multiple xl-deploy instances in a hash format (see instructions above)
 #####xlr_config_item_hash
      allows for the specifiaction of multiple xl-release configuration items in a hash format (see instructions above)

+####types and provider pairs
+**xlrelease_xld_server**

+this resource can be used to configure a xl-deploy instance in a xlr instance

+#####type
+   the type of ci to configure in xlr (no point in changing this on this resource !!!!) default : 'xlrelease.DeployitServerDefinition'
+#####properties
+   the properties the should be configured in xld
+        'url': the url to reach the xldeploy server on 'username': the username of the xldeploy server 'password': the password to go along with the username
+#####rest_url
+   a url to reach the external xlr server on (which is optional) use this if u are using this resource from a different server other than the xlr server
+   default: undef

+**xlrelease_config_item**

+this resource can be used to influence a configuration item in an xlr instance

+#####type
+   the type of ci to configure in xlr
+   posiblities: jenkins.Server, git.Repository (amongst others ... this has to be valid in xlr)
+#####properties
+   the properties the should be configured in xld (dependent on the type)
+#####rest_url
+   a url to reach the external xlr server on (which is optional) use this if u are using this resource from a different server other than the xlr server
+   default: undef

 ##Limitations